julia-schade/Cultural-Heritage-in-Bologna/Project-Prep.md

   </tr>
 </tbody></table>

-##### 2. We want to know which items are part of Collezione Marsili and Aldrovandi
+##### 2. We wanted to know which items are part of Collezione Marsili and Aldrovandi

-We look for the items separately in the two queries.
+We looked for the items in two separate queries.

-> We use the keywords FILTER and REGEX for the query and `i` to ignore capital letters.
+> We used the keywords FILTER, REGEX, and `i` to ignore capital letters.

 ##### 2.1 Collezione Marsili